Who we are

 Parents Victoria provides parents with a voice, presenting an organised parent perspective to State and Federal Governments, educational bureaucracies and institutions, community organisations and the media.

 We are not affiliated with any political party.
 We pursue the broad goal of ensuring that education remains free, compulsory, secular and available to all, whichever party is in power.
+During the 2022 Victorian state election campaign, we published a

 Supporting Parent Clubs